onap/sdc/docs/configuration.rst

 ::

-    # The port on which the vnfsdk is lisening on
+    # The port on which the vnfsdk is licensing on
     vnfRepoPort: <port>
     # The ip where vnfdk is deployed
     vnfRepoHost: <ip>